Network Penetration Testing

 FAQ

-What types of assets are included in an external test?
+What assets are included in an external test?

-External testing may include public IP addresses, firewalls, VPN gateways, remote access services, internet-facing servers, cloud-hosted assets, web applications, exposed management interfaces, and other systems reachable from the public internet.
+External testing may include public IP addresses, VPN gateways, remote access services, internet-facing servers, cloud-hosted assets, web applications, APIs, exposed management interfaces, and other systems reachable from the public internet.

 How is this different from a vulnerability scan?

 Vulnerability scans identify possible weaknesses.
-Redbot validates whether those weaknesses can actually be exploited, chained together, or used to gain meaningful access.
-Manual testing also uncovers logic issues, misconfigurations, and real attack paths that scanners often miss.
+Redbot validates whether those weaknesses can actually be exploited, chained together, or used to gain meaningful access from outside the organization.

 Will external testing impact production systems?

-Testing is performed in a controlled manner and avoids destructive activity.
-Redbot coordinates carefully around sensitive assets while still validating realistic exploitation paths so organizations can understand true external exposure without unnecessary operational disruption.
+Testing is controlled and non-destructive.
+Redbot coordinates carefully around sensitive assets while validating realistic exploitation paths so teams understand true external exposure without unnecessary operational disruption.

 Yes.
-External testing also evaluates segmentation weaknesses, exposed trust relationships, weak remote access configurations, insecure services, authentication weaknesses, and whether an attacker can pivot from the perimeter toward more sensitive systems.
+External testing also evaluates segmentation weaknesses, exposed trust relationships, weak remote access configurations, insecure services, authentication weaknesses, and whether attackers can pivot from the perimeter toward sensitive systems.

 How often should external penetration testing be performed?

-External testing is commonly performed annually, after major infrastructure or firewall changes, after adding new internet-facing services, before compliance reviews, or whenever organizations want to validate whether perimeter defenses still hold up against realistic attack activity.
+External testing is commonly performed annually, after major infrastructure or firewall changes, after adding internet-facing services, before compliance reviews, or whenever perimeter defenses need validation against realistic attack activity.

 ×